 Relaxation

-In order to achieve sufficient relaxation to enter the hypnotic trance state, the therapist will guide a person through a progressive attention to each part of the body.
-Through mindfulness, focused awareness, and soothing suggestions, a person is able to release tension and stress.
+The therapist will guide the person through progressive attention to each body part to achieve sufficient relaxation to enter the hypnotic trance state.
+The person can release tension and stress through mindfulness, focused awareness, and soothing suggestions.
 Once physical relaxation is achieved, mental relaxation comes more easily.
 Through this process, symptoms of stress and anxiety that can trigger the nail biting behavior are often greatly reduced.

 Pattern Interruption Techniques

-Oftentimes nail biting and other BFRBs are triggered by specific feelings or situations.
-By becoming aware and mindful of these triggers a person can apply what are known as pattern interruption techniques.
-When a trigger is noticed, the person can begin a physical action such as tapping their hand or wrist while repeating a positive statement such as “I am feeling anxious and I can choose to do something other than biting my nails.”
+Specific feelings or situations often trigger nail biting and other BFRBs.
+By becoming aware and mindful of these triggers, a person can apply “pattern interruption” techniques.
+When a trigger is noticed, the person can begin a physical action, such as tapping their hand or wrist, while repeating a positive statement like, “I am feeling anxious, and I can choose to do something other than biting my nails.”

 Anchoring Resource States

-In the dreamlike state of hypnosis a person imagines themselves in a situation that triggers nail biting.
-With the guidance of the therapist they are then instructed to imagine a new resource state such as feeling calm or at ease.
-Once that state is achieved, the therapist will then ask the person to “anchor” the feeling by choosing a physical gesture such as making a gentle fist or rubbing their finger and thumb together.
-When the anchor is engaged in the future, the person is able to remember and experience the resource state and avoid the unwanted behavior.
+In the dreamlike state of hypnosis, a person imagines themselves in a situation that triggers nail biting.
+With the therapist’s guidance, they are instructed to imagine a new resource state, such as feeling calm or at ease.
+Once that state is achieved, the therapist will ask the person to “anchor” the feeling by choosing a physical gesture like making a gentle fist or rubbing their finger and thumb together.
+When the anchor is engaged in the future, the person can remember and experience the resource state and avoid unwanted behavior.

-In addition to all of these techniques, many hypnotherapists will suggest various self-management tools to deal with the nail biting urge as it may come up in the future.
+In addition to these techniques, many hypnotherapists will suggest various self-management tools to deal with the nail biting urge in the future.
 These can include instructions for self-hypnosis, deep breathing exercises, and self-guided relaxation meditations.

 It should be noted that some conditions may benefit from the support of other treatments, such as cognitive behavioral therapy (CBT).
-However, hypnosis as a complementary treatment has been shown to increase the chances for successful outcomes in behavior change.
+However, hypnosis as a complementary treatment can increase the chances for successful outcomes in behavior change.

 Example of Hypnosis for Nail Biting

-A typical course of hypnosis treatment for nail biting will include an initial assessment, several hypnosis sessions, and some kind of follow-up and support.
-During the initial assessment a person may be asked about their past and current experience of chronic nail biting.
+Typical hypnosis treatment for nail biting will include an initial assessment, several hypnosis sessions, and follow-up support.
+During the initial interview, a person may be asked about their past and current experience of chronic nail biting.
 As this can be connected with another medical and mental health issue, a therapist will likely ask about any past or current treatments so they can coordinate with other providers as needed.

 Post Hypnotic Suggestions

 While in hypnosis, a person is more amenable to accepting and implementing positive suggestions.
 These are most effective when delivered in the present tense.
 For example, “Whenever I feel the urge to bite my nails, I remember to breathe and relax.”
-The key to post hypnotic suggestions is that they are both believable and offer desirable alternative responses to the behavior.
+The key to post-hypnotic suggestions is they are both believable and offer desirable alternative responses to the behavior.

 Future pacing

-Normally, a person experiences a problem state feeling they are at the mercy of whatever has triggered it.
+Typically, a person experiences a problem state feeling at the mercy of whatever has triggered it.
 Future pacing is a technique that effectively teaches a person how to imagine and expect more desirable outcomes.
-While in trance, a person will imagine themselves in a situation where they are likely to bite their nails.
-They will then be instructed to imagine themselves feeling safe, at ease, and in control of themselves.
+While in a trance, the person will imagine themselves in a situation where they are likely to bite their nails.
+They will then be instructed to imagine themselves feeling safe, at ease, and in control.
 They may then imagine successfully resisting the urge to bite their nails and feel all the positive feelings associated with that success.

 Memory Regression